Senegal and Cameroon keep Women's WC hopes alive

 "We're going to rest well and then get back on track."

-In Sunday's other game, Cameroon bounced back from defeat to rivals Nigeria by sealing their playoff spot following a narrow 1-0 win over Botswana in Rabat.
+In Sunday's other game, Cameroon bounced back from defeat by rivals Nigeria to their play-off spot with a narrow 1-0 win over Botswana in Rabat.

-The dominant 10-woman Indomitable Lionesses needed a first-half stoppage time goal to defeat stubborn debutants Botswana.
+The dominant 10-woman Indomitable Lionesses needed a first-half stoppage time goal to defeat the stubborn debutants.

-Goalkeeper Sedilame Boseja was in fine form and produced three brilliant saves to deny Cameroon captain Ajara Nchout.
+Botswana goalkeeper Sedilame Boseja was in fine form and produced three brilliant saves to deny Cameroon captain Ajara Nchout Njoya.

-But on the stroke of half-time, the Inter Milan forward picked up the ball 25 metres out and turned before unleashing a ferocious strike into the bottom right hand corner to beat Boseja.
+But on the stroke of half-time, the Inter Milan forward picked up the ball 25 metres out and turned before unleashing a ferocious strike into the bottom right-hand corner to beat Boseja.

-The Lionesses were reduced to 10 players after substitute Fadimatou Aretouyap was sent-off for a dangerous tackle on Refilwe Tholakele.
+The Lionesses were reduced to 10 players after substitute Fatima Kome was sent-off for a dangerous tackle on Refilwe Tholakele.

 Thokalele had a late chance but goalkeeper Ange Bawou was alert to prevent the Mares from restoring parity.

-Cameroon held on to pick Africa's second ticket to contest a ten-team intercontinental play-off in New Zealand next February.
+Cameroon held on to pick up Africa's second ticket to contest a ten-team intercontinental play-off in New Zealand next February.

-Nchout, who was voted woman-of-the-match, is excited with the latest opportunity in New Zealand, where the final three qualifiers will be decided.
+Nchout, who was voted woman-of-the-match, is excited with the latest opportunity, where the final three qualifiers for the World Cup in Australia and New Zealand will be decided.

 "We did not achieve our main objective which was to win the title, but this is football," she said.